 Dave Cole is a travel blogger and photographer based in Nairobi who seeks to connect with each destination through its food, drink and culture.
 He blogs at Cook Sip Go and loves interacting with his followers on Twitter and Instagram.

 To answer why I loved Lisbon (and why you should go there right now!), I’d have to explain that overwhelming feeling of happiness I immediately got when the plane touched the ground of the Portuguese capital when I visited for the second time.
-I can usually tell right away if I’m going to like a city and with Lisbon it was love at first sight.
+I can usually tell right away if I’m going to like a city and with Lisbon, it was love at first sight.
 Wandering on its charming streets, admiring the city from one of its many viewpoints, eating mouthwatering pastries (what would I give to have some pastéis de nata right now), taking the historical tram, sipping Vinho Verde, a holiday in Lisbon can be the most relaxing time of the year.
-It’s a city where you don’t need to rush from one sight to another, but take your time and know that whatever you decide to do, you will have a great time.
+It’s a city where you don’t need to rush from one site to another, but take your time and know that whatever you decide to do, you will have a great time.
 My favorite memory of the city is one hot day when I got lost on the streets of the Alfama district, had the best meal at a restaurant I found and kept wandering without a map or a guidebook.

 Whether you’re a solo traveler, a couple looking for a romantic getaway or a family with kids, Lisbon will greet you with a smile and will anxiously discover its secrets.